wconrad/ftpd/README.md

 ### TESTS

-To run the cucumber tests:
+To run the cucumber (functional) tests:

+    $ rake test:features

+To run the rspec (unit) tests:

+    $ rake test:spec

+To run all tests:

+    $ rake test

+or just:

-    $ rake features
+    $ rake

 To run the stand-alone example:

     $ examples/example.rb

 The example prints its port, username and password to the console.
 You can connect to the stand-alone example with any FTP client.
+This is useful to testing how the server responds to a given FTP client.

 ## REFERENCES